LibCity/Bigscity-LibCity-Docs/source/user_guide/model.md

 	```

 * **SERM**：
 	This model introduces the sematic information of the trajectory into the network, which relies on the Glove pretrained word vectors.
-If you want to run this model, please make sure to download `serm_glove_word_vec.zip` from [BaiduDisk with code 1231](https://pan.baidu.com/s/1qEfcXBO-QwZfiT0G3IYMpQ) or [Google Drive](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing).
+If you want to run this model, please make sure to download `serm_glove_word_vec.zip` from [BaiduDisk with code 1231](https://pan.baidu.com/s/1qEfcXBO-QwZfiT0G3IYMpQ) or [Google Drive](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing) and unzip it to `raw_data` directory.

 	```
 	Di Yao, Chao Zhang, Jian-Hui Huang, and Jingping Bi.
 2017.
 SERM: A Recurrent Model for Next Location Prediction in Semantic Trajectories.
 In CIKM.
 ACM,2411–24.